redis/redis-doc/topics/indexes.md

 So far we checked indexes which are useful to query by range or by single item.
-However other Redis data structures such as Sets or Lists can be used in order to build indexes working in different ways.
+However other Redis data structures such as Sets or Lists can be used in order to build other kind of indexes.
+They are very commonly used but maybe we don't always realize they are actually a form of indexing.

 For instance I can index object IDs into a Set data type in order to use the *get random elements* operation via `SRANDMEMBER` in order to retrieve